15 Charming Spots to See Christmas Lights in London (2022)

 Locals who love grandeur and exuberance will argue that Oxford Street puts up the best Christmas lights in London.
 The truth is Oxford Street likes to go big in this festive season.

-Last year, Oxford Street unveiled 27 dazzling light curtains, replacing the 1778 baubles, which floated above shoppers for several years.
+In 2020, Oxford Street unveiled 27 dazzling light curtains, replacing the 1778 baubles, which floated above shoppers for several years.
 The curtains consisted of more than 200,000 twinkling bulbs!
-Besides celebrating this jolly season, Oxford Street decided to dedicate 2020’s Christmas lights to NHS staff and key workers, with the name of a “2020 Hero” alongside heartwarming poems and gratitude messages appearing in the lights each week.
+In 2021, Oxford Street stepped away from the traditional decor and opted for a light display inspired by the Northern Lights to celebrate the jolly season.

 2. Regent Street